 Why Not Leave?

 So, why didn’t we leave, you ask?
 We tried, but it was the Fourth of July weekend, and nothing was available within 20 miles.
-We also had pre-paid for the room along with booking the rental boat.
+We also pre-paid for the room and booked the rental boat.
 Long story short, we decided to suck it up and make the most of the outside.
 Over the years, I’ve learned that the NW coast of Florida does not have much to offer in the realm of accommodations.
 I will write another article detailing accommodations at the Crystal River.
 Essentially, all these older towns have charm and natural attractions, but they lack accommodations for the sophisticated.

 So, there we were, with what we thought was a brilliant deal, in this highly sought-after place on my Florida Bucket List.
 The accommodations were an absolute nightmare, but the Rainbow River more than made up for this.
 Avoid this place at all costs!